 Componentry manufactured by SelfLube is used principally to guide or control some form of linear motion, often under considerable load.
 The range of possible applications is very broad: dies, molds, fixtures, special machines and heavy equipment of all types.
 Our components have an extremely long life -- often exceeding that of the tool or machine in which they are installed.
 Virtually all of our sales are for new construction.

-Many of our components are Self-Lubricating.
-Self-lubricating components are initially more expensive than conventional components but have the advantage of having permanent lubrication built in.
+Many of our components are self-lubricating.
+Self-Lubricating components are initially more expensive than conventional components but have the advantage of having permanent lubrication built in.
 No additional lubrication will be required, ever.
-In terms of total life cycle cost (i.e., when the cost of performing periodic greasing is considered) Self-lubricating components are always less expensive than conventional components – often considerably so since with conventional components there is always the risk of the lubrication not being performed leading to premature wear out or failure.
+In terms of total life cycle cost (i.e., when the cost of performing periodic greasing is considered) self-lubricating components are always less expensive than conventional components - often considerably so since with conventional components there is always the risk of the lubrication not being performed.

 Additional Lubrication for Components with Graphite

-In general we don’t recommend it.
-The only exception is that when new parts are fitted together, it takes a number of cycles to distribute the graphite over the wear surface so at the onset the parts are running dry.
-Some customers find that it is useful to wipe a little light oil (never grease) on the wear surface which would then act as a temporary lubricant until the self-lubricating action gets started.
-Beyond that, any additional lubrication is actually harmful.
+In general we don't recommed it.
+The only exception is that when new parts are fitted together, it takes a number of cycles to distribute the graphite over the wear surface so at the onset of the parts are running dry.
+Some customers find that it is useful to wipe a little light oil (never grease) on the wear surface which would then act as a temporary lubricant until the self-lubrication action gets started.
+Beyond, that any additional lubrication is actually harmful.
 The reason is that liquid lubricants tend to attract dirt and grit, which tends to cause premature wear of the graphite.
 Grease is a particular problem.
 Graphited components should never be greased.